AndersPier/neural-nexus-claude-project/documentation/user-guide.md

 **Level 6-15:** Increased complexity with more nodes
 **Level 16-25:** Advanced patterns requiring strategy
 **Level 26+:** Master-level challenges for experts

-Each level introduces new elements gradually, so you'll never feel overwhelmed!

 ## Tips & Tricks